 You can transform a child's life

-Donate to World Vision’s work today and you will be helping wherever it’s needed most.
+Donate to World Vision’s work today and you will help wherever it’s needed most.

 The problems vulnerable children will face over the coming weeks and months have suddenly got so much greater.
 Many will see their childhoods snatched away by the spread of coronavirus.